 Here’s the group that distinguished themselves on the bump this year.

 Justin Verlander’s first full year in Houston couldn’t have gone much better.
 His 2.52 ERA is the lowest it’s been since 2011 — you know, when he won the AL Cy Young and MVP award — while those strikeout and walk rates are both career-best marks.
 For someone with as impressive of a resume as Verlander, achieving those feats in his age-35 season is remarkable.
+Pretty soon Verlander will be considering retirement and will spend his summers using a skimmer for above ground pools instead of pitching.
+But for now, he remains one of the best in the game.

 Max Scherzer is just a model of dominant consistency.
 This is his sixth straight season of hurling 200-plus innings with at least 5.2 fWAR, and he’s also managed to increase his strikeout rate in each of the last four years.
 His slider usage dropped more than 12 percentage points in favor of a cutter, which he threw at a 9.8% clip.
 Opposing hitters posted a 108 wRC+ against it, but the right-hander saw his strikeout rate with that pitch rise up to 41.9%.